SSDs are fast, quiet, and reliable storage drives, Agree?

 This SSD has improved read/write speeds which can keep serving you for up to 2 million hours of use and up to 650 terabytes written.

-If you are really serious about the drive to long last then this is the best SSD you can buy.
+If you are really serious about the drive too long last then this is the best SSD you can buy.

-A snag in this drive is SATA interface which is popular to making things slow down, which in other words makes it last longer.
+A snag in this drive is the SATA interface which is popular for making things slow down, which in other words makes it last longer.